Sober space: As a property of sheaves on the space

 A space X is sober if every functor from the category of sheaves Sh(X) to Set that preserves all finite limits and all small colimits must be the stalk functor of a unique point x.

 Properties and examples

-Any Hausdorff (T2) space is sober (the only irreducible subsets being points), and all sober spaces are Kolmogorov (T0), and both implications are strict.
+Any Hausdorff (T2) space is sober (the only irreducible subsets being singletons), and all sober spaces are Kolmogorov (T0), and both implications are strict.

 Sobriety is not comparable to the T1 condition: